CSharpTeoMan911/Eva/README.md

 <br>

-# Command customisation
+# ⚙️ Command Customization

 ![Eva_Capture2072297579](https://github.com/CSharpTeoMan911/Eva/assets/87245086/6076ec7e-f28c-46fc-8ed2-1f2cfc1e6ff8)

-Add, remove, and modify commands as you desire.
+* Add, remove, and modify commands as you desire.
 For detailed instruction regarding command customisation, go to the Wiki page https://github.com/CSharpTeoMan911/Eva/wiki/Commands-customisation

 <br>

-# What Eva can do?
+# 🤖 What Eva Can Do?

 <br>

-## It can give commands to ChatGPT
+## 🗣️ Give Commands to ChatGPT
+* Eva can communicate with ChatGPT and process your requests for intelligent, conversational replies.

 <br>